 I know I am not alone in thinking this way either.
 Perhaps not in naming birds but when it comes to studying.

-Thanks Canadian Geographic!
+Thanks Canadian Geographic for trying!

 Home> Gray Jay> Canada's National Bird - My Take